TestosLIFE/Booking-QT-C-GUI-/ReadME.md

 ---

  This is a personal project for my **C++ Junior Developer portfolio**.
- Entire logic was written manually without auto-generated code Project made by Sandu Teodor-Robert
+ Entire logic was written manually without auto-generated code, Project made by Sandu Teodor-Robert